fnalways/terminus-docs/docs/developer/develop/advanced/cli.md

 To debug a program that involves the startup process of Terminus, you may need to build a temporary local version of Terminus and replace the service you're debugging.

-In other scenarios, consider using [ControlHub](../../../how-to/terminus/controlhub/) or kubectl to update services.
+In other scenarios, consider using Control Hub or kubectl to update services.

 ```sh
 # Clone